JordiMoralesCasas/transformer_dram_ram/README.md

     |    |____see_bboxes.m
    ```

-### SVHN with an extended background
+### SVHN with Extended Background

-No additional steps are required since the data is created during runtime using the original SVHN dataset.
+No additional steps are required as the data is generated during runtime using the original SVHN dataset.

 ### SVHN with multiple numbers

-To create the synthetic SVHN dataset with multiple numbers per sample, run the following code.

-Use the default values to use the same configuration as in our work. *DATA_DIR* refers to the directory created in the **SVHN dataset** subsection.
+To create the synthetic SVHN dataset with multiple numbers per sample, run the following script.
+Use the default values to match the configuration in our work. *DATA_DIR* refers to the directory created in the `SVHN dataset` subsection.

 ```
 python3 data/svhn/create_multinumber_dataset.py --help